Crow's Feet: Life As We Age

 Yeah, and there can be constraints in aging.
 And that can be your health, or you're having to live on a fixed income and your inability to supplement that income by a society discounting your worth, or your other roles of caregiving within the family.

-A lot of younger people now are writing about financial constraints; student loans, can't buy a house, living with parents, not being able to have childcare.
+A lot of younger people now are writing about financial constraints; student loans, can't buy a house, living with parents, and not being able to have childcare.
 Caregiving is caregiving, right?
 Whether it's for an infant or a disabled partner, they're both highly dependent and require physical and caring labor from you.
-So I think we're in this terrible time where the media and society is trying to pit generations against each other.
+So I think we're in this terrible time where the media and society are trying to pit generations against each other.

 And I think the more that we can show those equal signs, right, where we might have some common interests, the better off it can be.
 And I think if we are more honest, that people will start preparing sooner rather than later.
 And we know so much about what we should be doing when we're young.
 To set ourselves up in terms of health for older age, we know what we should be doing in terms of saving.
 And so, you know, I think if we're being realistic, but aspirational.
 And I think that was the way that one journalist described me in my early years.
-She said,” She's really making a mark culturally because she's aspirational but realistic at the same time.”
+She said,” She's making a mark culturally because she's aspirational but realistic at the same time.”
 And I think that's how we have to be about aging.

 And then there's the other piece of this.
 Longevity and how that's been stretched out.
 Our lifespan is now into the, I don't know, late seventies.
 And it's very common to go into the mid-eighties.
 And even beyond that a long time, if you are released from your employment at sixty-five.

 Right, and I think once you hit fifty-five and you're a woman, if something happens to your job, like a layoff or something like that, it's eight million times worse, trying to find another job because of discrimination in the workplace.
 So it's a lot of issues that people want to avoid.
-And I think we have to tell them that they can be managed, and that there can be creative solutions.
+And I think we have to tell them that they can be managed and that there can be creative solutions.

 Well, that's the topic of another conversation.
 But I do want to close with just three questions.
 How does Lyn Slater recharge?
 What do you do to have fun?
 And where do you find joy?